-At Allegheny Health Network (AHN) Cardiovascular Institute, you have access to some of the most advanced heart support options available, including devices still in the clinical trial phase.
+At Allegheny Health Network (AHN) Cardiovascular Institute, in addition to some of the most advanced heart support options available, you may also have access to mechanical assist devices still in development in clinical trials.

 We offer a comprehensive range of devices to support heart function, including:

-- Ventricular assist devices (VADs): Your doctor surgically implants a pump that helps your heart circulate blood.
-Learn more about VADs.
+Your doctor surgically implants a pump that helps your heart circulate blood.

 This machine pumps and oxygenates blood outside of your body giving your heart and lungs a rest.
 You must stay in the hospital while undergoing ECMO.

 This short-term, in-hospital support device uses an inflatable balloon system to aid your heart’s pumping action.

 Impella is a pen-sized support device that can be used as a short-term heart solution to help maintain blood flow.
 It is placed in-hospital using a percutaneous procedure through the shoulder or groin.
 It pulls blood from the heart ventricle and pushes it out into the aorta.

 TandemHeart is a short-term left heart bypass system, which is placed percutaneously.